19hours/sg-statutes/Acts/Securities and Futures Act.md

 (3) An order under subsection (1)(b), (c) or (d) shall have effect notwithstanding any obligations as to secrecy or other restrictions upon the disclosure of information imposed by any prescribed written law or any requirement imposed thereunder, any rule of law, any contract or any rule of professional conduct.

-(4) Nothing in this section shall compel an advocate and solicitor —
+(4) Nothing in this section shall compel an advocate and solicitor, or a legal counsel referred to in section 128A of the Evidence Act (Cap.
+97) —

 (a) to furnish or transmit any material or copy thereof that contains; or